DanielOgorchock/OmniThing/README.md

 # OmniThing
 A cross-platform successor to ST_Anything
 ## Design
 The goal of OmniThing to to create a modular home automation device solution for several platforms.
-The plan is to eventually support Arduino, Linux (including embedded Linux devices such as Raspberry Pi and Beaglebone), and Windows.
+OmniThing currently supports ESP8266, ESP32, Raspberry Pi, Linux computers, and Windows computers.
+It is possible that other embedded Linux platforms will be supported in the future (i.e. Beaglebone).

 One of the biggest limitations of the ST_Anything library is that its devices are rather rigid, not giving users a simple way to combine capabilities without needing to create custom classes.
 Furthermore, it has little to no concept of sensors with the same *capability*. *Capabilities* are to be a major focus of the OmniThing library.

 An example of the potential benefits of using a capability-based architecture can be seen in the following hypothetical device: an auto-irrigation controller.
 Such a device would need to collect soil moisture readings and react accordingly by opening a water valve when the soil is too dry.
 There are myriad moisture sensors, and likely even more ways to control the flow of water.
 With *capabilities*, the auto-irrigation controller could simply be composed of a numerical value reader (to get moisture levels) and an actuator (to provide water flow).
-The specifics of what devices are being used are abstracted, making the devices far more flexible out of the box.
+The specifics of what components are being used are abstracted, making the irrigation device far more flexible out of the box.

 ### Input Value Types
-The following list shows the current planned input value types.
+The following list shows the current input value types.
 * Bool
   * Simple True/False
   * Example: A digital GPIO input